apache/spark/docs/running-on-kubernetes.md

     ./sbin/build-push-docker-images.sh -r <repo> -t my-tag build
     ./sbin/build-push-docker-images.sh -r <repo> -t my-tag push

-Docker files are under the `dockerfiles/` and can be customized further before building using the supplied script, or manually.
+Docker files are under the `kubernetes/dockerfiles/` directory and can be customized further before building using the supplied script, or manually.

 ## Cluster Mode